top of page

 How can En-Plan assist with your student accommodation project?

 En-Plan can play a valuable role in assisting with a student accommodation project.
-Here are some ways we can provide support:
+Firstly we can assist withts site assessment and feasibility and assist with a plannig appraisal to see if the project is worth taking forward.

 Alterations and extensions to dwellings are most commonly carried out by individual householders.
 Regulations set out criteria for determining whether alterations and extensions require planning permission or whether they are deemed to be ‘permitted development’.